Welcome to DASH: Derbyshire Atheists, Secularists and Humanists

 Most non-believers don't bother with a celebrant for such occasions.

 However, if you would like a non-religious celebrant, particularly for funerals, please check the British Humanist Association web site.

 Good without god

-As atheist humanists we do our best to enjoy happy and responsible lives while helping others to do the same - we can be "good without god".
+As Atheist Humanists we do our best to enjoy happy and responsible lives while helping others to do the same - it is not difficult to be "good without god".

 We accept that it is also possible for theists to be "good with god" though we sometime wonder when we watch the News each evening.